Skip to main content

 cargo test

-You'll see that this runs tests for the whole workspace; both the Hello World contract and the new Incrementor.
+You'll see that this runs tests for the whole workspace; both the Hello World contract and the new Increment contract.

 If you want to see the output of the log! call, run the tests with --nocapture: